Chinese playing cards: Money-suited cards

 From at least the 17th-century, games played with stripped decks became more popular.
 This was done by removing the suit of Tens save for the Thousand Myriad as in the game of Khanhoo.
 During the 18th and 19th centuries, the Thousand Myriad, Half Cash, and Zero Cash took on new identities as the suitless Old Thousand, White Flower, and Red Flower respectively.
 They are sometimes joined by a "Ghost" card.
 The Myriad Myriad card disappeared by the late 19th century.
 During the Qing dynasty, draw-and-discard games became more popular and the 30-card deck was multiplied with each card having two to five copies.
 (Note: All three-suited decks are almost always in the doubled or quadrupled format.
 Tripled and quintupled decks far less common.)
 Jin Xueshi noted that the three-suited decks were ten times more popular than four-suited ones prior to 1783, a disparity which has since significantly increased.
 Mahjong, which also exists in card format, was derived from these types of games during the middle of the 19th century.

 Four-suited decks still exist and are used by the Hakka to play Six Tigers, a multi-trick game.
 Six Tigers decks lack illustrations and instead just have ideograms of the rank and suit of each card.
 Another structurally similar deck was Bài Bất found in North Vietnam until the 1970s; its three-suit version is Tổ tôm.
 These Vietnamese cards were redesigned by A. Camoin & Cie of Marseilles during French colonial rule to depict people wearing traditional Japanese costumes from the Edo period.
 Unlike three-suited decks, four-suited ones are always sold as single decks.

-Direct foreign derivatives include Bài chòi in Vietnam, Pai Tai in Thailand, and Ceki or Cherki in Malaysia, Singapore, and Indonesia.
+Direct foreign derivatives include Bài chòi in Vietnam, Pai Tai in Thailand, and Ceki in Malaysia, Singapore, and Indonesia.
 Korean Tujeon cards were possibly a descendant.
 Ultimately, all four-suited decks (especially Italian and Spanish suited packs) are indirectly descended from the money-suited system through Mamluk playing cards.